-- 4.1 This policy shall take effect on [date], provided that section 1 shall apply to any transportation project for which a final concept has been completed on or before [January 1 after a full calendar year]. - 4.2 The Iowa DOT shall review the fiscal impact of this policy upon the completion of one full programming and project letting cycle following the effective date identified in section 4.1, and biennially thereafter.
+- 4.1 This policy shall take effect on December 11, 2018, meaning that section 1 shall apply to any transportation project for which a final concept has been completed on or after January 1, 2020. - 4.2 The lowa DOT shall review the fiscal impact of this policy upon the completion of one full programming and project letting cycle following the effective date identified in section 4.1, and biennially thereafter.